Mukesh7875/Kimaya_Clone/README.md

 # Masai School Construct Week Project

 Welcome, we're are team “KimayeClone”, and this Readme contains detail about our project.
 We‘ve built a cloned website of kimaye.com with some of its basic functionalities.
-This overall project was a part of our construct week at Masai School.
+This overall project was my personal project.

 ## About Project
 Kimaye is India's best and most trusted Fruits provider website which has helped millions of needies.
 Building this project has been a chellenging job and fun at the same time.
 This project is build using tech stacks like <br />